Taking Advantage Of Periodization To Supercharge Your Gains

 As you can see, the volume is slowly decreasing as the training program is carried out.
-Naturally, this also means that the intensity would increase.
-This makes sense because we know that volume and intensity are inversely proportional (the more sets you do, the less weight you can use).
+Naturally, this also means that the intensity would increase (heavier weights are used).
+This makes sense because volume and intensity are inversely proportional; the more sets you do, the less weight you can use and vice versa.

-What I recommend instead (if you are an intermediate or advanced lifter) is a program centered around undulating periodization.
-This means that while there will be a “linear” nature to the program (volume decreases and intensity increases over time), it will take on a logarithmic design.
+While there will still be a “linear” nature to the program (volume decreases and intensity increases over time), it will take on a logarithmic form.

-A program centered on taking advantage of undulating periodization works the exact same way.
-You will gradually increase your intensity and weight used over the course of the program, but you will vary the volume (reps and sets) along the way to promote the most effective utilization of a given muscle group.
+Intensity and weight used increases over the course of the program, but you will vary the volume (reps and sets) along the way to promote maximum stimulation.

 The core reason why this works is much more complicated, but it deals with the relationship between hypertrophy (muscle tissue growth), hyperplasia (increase of muscle tissue cells), and neuromuscular conditioning (“neuro” adaptations that take place from using heavier weights).

 The relationship between these three “variables” is very important if you are a natural strength athlete (you don’t use PEDs).
 As naturals, we have to take advantage of all of the hormonal responses and muscular adaptations that we can.

 Designing a program that uses this form of scientific “ramping up” is complicated and difficult to do if you don’t have experience in monitoring your own response to training volume.
 Currently the program that I personally use was created by sports scientists, nutritionists, and strength athletes.
 While I plan to share it in the future, for now it is too powerful to give away to someone who might not appreciate the level of work that was done on it.